lf-/gankra.github.io/blah/compact-unwinding/index.md

 and do nothing.)

-### x86 Opcode Mode 1: BP-Based
+### x86/x64 Opcode Mode 1: Frame-Based

-The function has the standard bp-based prelude which:
+The function has the standard frame pointer (`bp`) prelude which:

-* Pushes the caller's bp (frame pointer) to the stack
+* Pushes the caller's `bp` to the stack
-* Sets bp = sp (new frame pointer is the current top of the stack)
+* Sets `bp := sp` (new frame pointer is the current top of the stack)

-bp has been preserved, and any callee-saved registers that need to be restored are saved on the stack at a known offset from bp.
+bp has been preserved, and any callee-saved registers that need to be restored are saved on the stack at a known offset from `bp`.

-The return address is stored just before the caller's bp.
+The return address is stored just before the caller's `bp`.
 The caller's stack pointer should point before where the return address is saved.

 Registers are stored in increasing order (so `reg1` comes before `reg2`).